Squirting and sexually transmitted diseases

 What is squirting?

-Squirting – or female ejaculation – occurs in some people with vulvas when they are aroused or reach orgasm.
+Squirting - or female ejaculation - occurs in some people with vulvas when they are aroused or reach orgasm.
 This release of fluid can vary greatly in quantity, consistency and origin and is often misunderstood.
 For some it is a deeply satisfying experience, for others it remains a challenge.
 For decades, scientists have debated whether squirting is a type of ejaculation or urine that collects in the bladder and is then released.

 But regardless of the scientific analysis, squirting has one common denominator: for many people, it is an expression of intense sexual ecstasy.

-So what is squirting all about?
+So what does squirting look like?

 The squirting fluid consists of urine, while the ejaculate in female ejaculation (in the narrower sense) is a secretion of the paraurethral gland (also known as the “Skene gland”).
-Both (squirting and female ejaculation) take place simultaneously during the female orgasm, which is why both are often summarized under both squirting and female ejaculation (in the broader sense).
-The paraurethral gland is also referred to by some as the “female prostate”, which can sometimes cause confusion because cis women do not have a prostate, whereas trans women usually do.
-On the other hand, the secretions of the prostate and paraurethral gland are very similar.
+Both (squirting and female ejaculation) take place simultaneously during the female orgasm, which is why both are often grouped together under both squirting and female ejaculation (in the broader sense).

 Urine is sterile and definitely does not transmit HIV (“squirting”).
 The secretion of the paraurethral gland can also contain HIV in rare cases, but if it does, then in such low concentrations that the female ejaculate is not suitable for HIV transmission.
 The fluid relevant for HIV infection is neither the urine nor the secretion of the paraurethral gland, but the vaginal fluid.

-The pathogens of bacterial sexually transmitted diseases colonize the mucous membranes of the vagina, cervix, throat and/or rectum (gonorrhoea, chlamydia…. ) or are found in large numbers in the mucous membrane defect (syphilis), but generally not in the ejaculate, regardless of who has secreted it.
+The HI virus in the vaginal fluid, on the other hand, originates from the cervical glands (the glands of the cervix) and the secretions of the vaginal epithelium, and to a lesser extent also from the secretions of the Bartholin's glands.
+The pathogens of bacterial sexually transmitted diseases colonize the mucous membranes of the vagina, cervix, throat and/or rectum (gonorrhoea, chlamydia.... ) or are found in large numbers in the mucosal defect (syphilis), but generally not in the ejaculate, regardless of who has secreted it.
 Neither in the “male” nor in the “female”.

 If you want to experience squirting, you can be guided by your own curiosity and try out different stimulation techniques as well as relaxed openness.
 A relaxed and loving atmosphere in which curiosity is allowed often helps to relieve pressure and let go - two essential ingredients for success when experimenting with squirting.
 It is also important that no body “has to”: whether squirting occurs or not is in no way indicative of pleasure or sexual “performance”.